- When power steering pumps fail, they could make it difficult to control your vehicle.

 Whining noise that coincides with engine speed

-Among the common symptoms of a bad power steering pump are whining noises that coincide with engine speed.
+Among the common faulty power steering pump symptoms are whining noises that coincide with engine speed.
 The power steering pump is driven off the engine via a belt.
 If you have a bad pump, it could whine the moment you turn your engine on.
-The pitch often gets higher as your RPM climbs up.
+The pitch often gets higher as your RPM climbs up and/or when you’re turning the steering wheel, and you may feel a jerking sensation in the wheel.
+If your car exhibits this symptoms, make sure to check the fluid first.

 Whining noises are often caused by a low fluid level or worn out pump.
-Since there are multiple culprits to a whining noise, it would be wise not to jump to conclusions and aggravate the problem.
+Since more than one issue can cause whining noises, it is wise not to jump to conclusions; else you might spend unnecessary time and money.